acastil7IT/aws-cloudwatch-jira-incident-automation/screenshots/README.md

-## Screenshots
+# Screenshots

-This folder contains screenshots for the AWS CloudWatch and Jira Incident Automation project.
+This folder contains screenshots that show the AWS CloudWatch to Jira automation in action.

-The screenshots show:
+The images document:
-- The AWS Lambda function
+- Lambda function configuration
-- CloudWatch alarm configuration and trigger
+- CloudWatch alarm triggering
+- Lambda test execution
-- Automatically created Jira incidents
+- Jira board with created incidents
+- Jira incident details